-"The Graduate School requires that a doctoral degree comprise a minimum of 30 credits beyond the master's degree, and at least 60 credits beyond the bachelor's degree.
-The advisory committee aids you in developing an individualized curriculum (to be outlined in the GS2 Plan of Study) which meets program requirements and provides appropriate training to meet your goals.
+"Consistent with SACSCOC guidelines, the Graduate School requires that a doctoral degree typically comprise a minimum of 30 credits beyond the master's degree, and typically at least 60 credits beyond the bachelor's degree.
+The advisory committee aids in developing an individualized curriculum (to be outlined in the GS2 Plan of Study) which meets program requirements and provides appropriate training to meet your goals.

-A minimum of 12 credit hours of non-research coursework and a minimum of 18 hours of dissertation research are required for any doctoral degrees.
+In conjunction with meeting the minimum total credit hour requirements for a doctoral degree, a minimum of 12 credit hours of non-research coursework and a minimum of 18 hours of dissertation research are required for any doctoral degrees."